Agentic AI-RAN Empowering Synergetic Sensing, Communication, Computing, and Control: Architecture Design for SC3 Integration in Low-Altitude Wireless Networks

-The core of the proposed architecture is the Agentic Brain, a cognitive orchestration layer designed to enable the edge node to execute SC3 as a unified process driven by mission objectives.
-The Agentic Brain orchestrates SC3 execution by translating high-level task intent into latency-aware actions at the RAN edge.
-It adopts a modular cognitive architecture centered around a large vision-language model (VLM) and comprises three tightly coupled functional modules:
+The core of the proposed architecture is the Agentic Brain, a task-orchestration layer that comprises the Task Planner, Contextual Memory, and Toolbox.
+As shown in Fig. ~\ref{model}, the Agentic Brain translates high-level mission intents into executable SC3 actions by jointly considering perception outcomes, communication status, and control requirements.
+With support from a vision-language model (VLM) for semantic interpretation, this orchestration layer coordinates task planning, state tracking, and tool invocation within a unified execution framework.

-\textit{1) Cognitive Planner:} The Cognitive Planner interprets high-level natural language intents and translates them into executable task structures.
-Leveraging Chain-of-Thought (CoT) reasoning, it decomposes abstract mission objectives into a sequence of semantically grounded and temporally ordered sub-tasks, enabling structured execution of flexible task instructions by mapping semantic intent to concrete control actions.
+\textit{1) Task Planner:} The Task Planner interprets high-level task instructions and converts them into an ordered sequence of executable SC3 actions.
+Specifically, the planner maps semantic intent to concrete operations such as environment scanning, target detection, trajectory generation, and action dispatch.
+When task complexity increases, the planner further decomposes the mission into multiple coordinated steps, thereby enabling coherent closed-loop execution under changing runtime conditions.

-\textit{2) Contextual Memory:} To support consistent decisions across the SC3 execution loop, the agent maintains a lightweight contextual memory operating at the task level.
-This memory records mission state information, including executed actions, recent perception outcomes, and current communication and network key performance indicators (KPIs), allowing the system to adapt task decomposition and control strategies based on runtime feedback.
+\textit{2) Contextual Memory:} To support consistent decisions across the SC3 loop, the Agentic Brain maintains a lightweight contextual memory operating at the task level.
+The memory records recent perception outcomes, executed actions, task progress, and communication status indicators exported by the 5G RAN stack.
+Instead of synchronously accessing the fine-grained internal state of the real-time communication scheduler, the orchestration layer relies on asynchronously updated coarse-grained key performance indicator (KPI) exports and summarized runtime snapshots.
+These task-timescale snapshots allow the system to remain aware of current network conditions while preserving the deterministic execution path of radio processing.

-\textit{3) Tool Use and Action Interface:} All SC3 capabilities are encapsulated as callable tools exposed through a unified Toolbox.
-Core 5G RAN functions and drone control primitives are wrapped as standardized application programming interfaces (APIs), enabling the system to autonomously select and invoke appropriate tools via function-calling mechanisms.
-This design decouples high-level task reasoning from low-level hardware execution while preserving strict execution boundaries, ensuring that time-critical communication and control primitives execute with deterministic latency via enforced hardware isolation.
+\textit{3) Toolbox Interface:} SC3 capabilities are exposed through a unified toolbox of callable functions.
+Core 5G RAN functions, media-processing functions, and drone control primitives are wrapped as standardized interfaces for invocation during task execution.
+This interface abstraction separates task-level orchestration from low-level execution, while preserving deterministic boundaries for communication and control operations.
+Under this design, different technical capabilities can be invoked on demand according to task requirements, and new task-specific tools can be integrated through standardized interfaces without redefining the underlying SC3 execution architecture.
+The present prototype focuses on single-edge-node execution, while cross-node orchestration is outside the current scope.